alco-company/mortimer-bellis/WORKLOG.md

 - allow user på create customers & projects on time_material form
 - do not overwrite comment when adding to invoice
 - allow user to upload customers - if they do not exist
+- allow user to upload products - if they do not exist - and create 3 products for new tenants

 ### 6/5/2025